 Pursue advanced study of literatures in English in a program that provides flexibility for working adults who already hold a bachelor’s degree.
 Classes are taught in the evenings and over the summer (days and evenings); the program can be completed in two years with full-time study or in a maximum of six years with part-time study.

-Women, Gender & Sexuality Studies: Graduate Certificate
+Gender and Sexuality Studies: Graduate Certificate

 Explore contemporary issues and current scholarship in the field of gender studies in this five-course advanced study program.
 Designed to serve both students preparing for further graduate study and working professionals, the program can be completed on its own or combined with an MA in English.